a-s-ahmed/igor_pro_vscode/README.md

 2. Search for "user settings" and click "Preferences: Open User Settings"
 3. On the left click "Workbench", and then "Appearance".
 4. You should see "Edit in settings.json" Under Color Customizations, click it.
-5. before the last } paste the contents of Theme_overide.txt. you may be prompted to add a , at the end of the line before the inserted code.
+5. before the last } paste the code at the end of this file. you may be prompted to add a , at the end of the line before the inserted code.
 6. Enjoy!

 igor.tmLanguage is based on https://github.com/byte-physics/language-igor and is being re-packaged for vscode default themes, both dark and light.
-Im testing with Light (Visual Studio), Light+ (defualt light), Dark (Visual Studio), Dark+ (defualt dark) but I also tried creating a custom theme pack.
+Im testing with Light (Visual Studio), Light+ (defualt light), Dark (Visual Studio), Dark+ (defualt dark).

-After a couple of days of working on that custom theme pack I realized I can avoid making the user download a second add-on and instead code with the default theme packs in mind.

-After spending some time learning TypeScript and how to create syntax highlighting add-ons I found the easiest way was to find the vscode default themepack code and dig through it to find which scope corresponding to the colours we want from igorPro.
-From there I was able to modify the github linguist code to work for vscode.

 comments:  considered invalid scope for the bright red color